-PHP is open-source and its pool of developers is far larger than ASP.NET (which is windows based).
-That being said both boast vibrant communities that post regularly to online forums, so if you are looking for answers to problems, you’re likely to find both communities helpful.
+PHP is open-source, and its pool of developers is far larger than ASP.NET (which is windows based).
+Both boast vibrant communities that post regularly to online forums, so if you are looking for answers to problems, you’re likely to find both communities helpful.

-That being said, while the ASP.NET community is comprised of dedicated developers there are quite a few fewer support contributors who are willing and able to post to the forums and answer questions about ASP.NET challenges.
+While the ASP.NET community comprises dedicated developers, fewer support contributors are willing and able to post to the forums and answer questions about ASP.NET challenges.

-In contrast to this, PHP is such a widely used language that there are plenty of friendly developers active on different forums who are more than willing to offer free advice and guidance to those who ask for it.
+In contrast, PHP is such a widely used language that there are plenty of friendly developers active on different forums who are more than willing to offer free advice and guidance to those who ask for it.

 PHP V/s ASP.NET: Cost

 This is the only area where PHP has a distinct advantage over ASP.NET.
-PHP is an open-source, and thus, completely free, while ASP.NET is owned by Microsoft and comes with a web hosting fee.
+PHP is open-source and, thus, completely free, while ASP.NET is owned by Microsoft and comes with a web hosting fee.

 However, the costs of those fees shouldn’t be exorbitant enough to deter you from the Outsource ASP.NET development company pool if you’re already leaning that way for your project development.

-Also worth noting here is that PHP can be used on Mac, Windows, or Linux machines while ASP.NET development services are only meant to be run on Windows machines.
-That being said if you use a Mac or Linux you can use the Mono project to use ASP.NET.
+Also worth noting here is that PHP can be used on Mac, Windows, or Linux machines, while ASP.NET development services are only meant to be run on Windows machines.
+If you use a Mac or Linux, you can use the Mono project to use ASP.NET.